Antalya remains the most sought after destination in summer

 In May 2013, at the invitation of Prestige Tours and HAPPYşor, I had the opportunity to test all inclusive services in one stay in Antalya.
 On this occasion, I flew for the first time with a charter flight operated by Air Bucharest.

-I skeptically left in this infotrip and didn't really know what to expect.
-But it was a very nice week, well above expectations and I understood how it is with "all inclusive".
-I visited over 40 of hotels of 4 and 5 stars in the company of over 40 of wonderful people, from the Romanian travel agencies.
+I left skeptically on this infotrip and I really didn't know what to expect.
+But it was a very beautiful week, far beyond expectations and I understood what it's like with "all inclusive".
+I visited over 40 4 and 5 star hotels in the company of over 40 wonderful people from Romanian travel agencies.

 (more photos from Antalya infotrip with Prestige Tours and Neva Travel)